Sep 05 2008

 Take as Directed to Avoid Withdrawal

-It is very important that you take Catapres® (clonidine hydrochloride) as directed and do not stop your medication suddenly without consulting your physician.
-Sudden discontinuation can result in possible serious, and even fatal, withdrawal symptoms
+It is very important that you take Catapres® (clonidine HCL) as directed and do not stop your medication suddenly without consulting your physician.
+Sudden discontinuation can result in possible serious, and even fatal, withdrawal symptoms.

 Withdrawal symptoms can include nervousness, agitation, headache, tremor, and rapid increase in blood pressure.
 Serious complications of sudden withdrawal, such as hypertensive encephalopathy, cerebrovascular accidents and death, are less common, but have been reported.

-When discontinuing therapy with Catapres® (clonidine hydrochloride), your physician will probably reduce your dose gradually over the course of a few days to avoid the symptoms and dangers of withdrawal.
+When discontinuing therapy with Catapres® (clonidine HCL), your physician will probably reduce your dose gradually over the course of a few days to avoid the symptoms and dangers of withdrawal.

 Keep It Cool!